About integer-valued variants of the theta and 6j symbols: Classical version

 \subsubsection{The $\TET$ function (also denoted $\tetrahedron_K$)}

-In the Temperley-Lieb recoupling theory, in topological field theory, or in the theory of spin networks, one introduces the (Kauffman) $\TET$ function.
-This function can also be denoted $\tetrahedron_K$, see sec.~\ref{sec:classicalspinnetworks}.\\ Consider again a tetrahedron $T$ written for instance as $((a,b,c),(d,e,f))$.
+In the Temperley-Lieb recoupling theory, in topological field theory, or in the theory of spin networks, one introduces the following $\TET$ function, { also called tetrahedral net or tetrahedral network \cite{KauffmanLins}, chapter 8, or tetrahedron coefficient \cite{MasbaumVogel}; it can also be denoted $\tetrahedron_K$ (see sec.~\ref{sec:classicalspinnetworks})}. { Warning: $\TET$ is denoted Tet in \cite{KauffmanLins}, it should not to be confused with the symbol $\tet$ used in the present paper.} \\ Consider again a tetrahedron $T$ written for instance as $((a,b,c),(d,e,f))$.
 With the same variables $\sigma(i)$, $\tau(j)$, $m_\sigma$, $m_\tau$, as in sec.~\ref{hed_function_def}, one defines:

 where